arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 ![Single-Dimension metric](./media/single-dimensional-metric.png)

-However, you can very easily provide additional context, allowing you to get an understanding of the amount of orders received and annotate it with the vendor information.
+However, you can very easily provide additional context, allowing you to get an understanding of the number of orders received and annotate it with the vendor information.

 ```csharp
 var telemetryContext = new Dictionary<string, object>